2024-25 Edition

 Repeatability: Unlimited as topics vary.

 ASIANAM 114.
-Asian American Film and Video.
+Topics in Asian American Film and Video.
 4 Units.

 Topics include histories of Asian American film and video, including documentaries, experimental, short subjects, feature-length independent film, and other forms of cinematic expression.
 Explores issues of identity (national, racial, gendered, among others).